a1eko/mix/INSTALL.md

 Get the CRUX ports and build the rest of the system.
 Use `*.mix` files in `/usr/sources` for building optional packages in proper order.
 Be careful with toolchain packages *binutils*, *gcc*, *glibc* and *linux-headers* -- they don't need to be upgraded.
+In CRUX ports that use *pkgtools* during build, replace string "`pkginfo -i`" with "`pkz -i list`".

 Alexander Kozlov <akozlov@kth.se>